How to get a mortgage when you’re self-employed

 Yes, it is possible to qualify for a mortgage while self-employed.
 However, in some cases, you may need to put in a little extra work.

-It’s a common misconception that it’s always more difficult for self-employed applicants to get a loan than regular salaried or hourly workers with a W-2 from their employer, says Paul Buege, president and CEO of Inlanta Mortgage in Pewaukee, Wisconsin.
+It’s a common misconception that it’s always more difficult for self-employed applicants to get a loan than regular salaried or hourly workers with a W-2 from their employer, says Paul Buege, operations officer at Guild Mortgage in Wisconsin.

 “In all cases,” says Buege, “the basic criteria to get approved are the same: You need to have a good credit history, sufficient liquid available assets and a history of stable employment.”

-Challenges can crop up, however, if you’ve only been working for yourself for a short time or make less money than lenders prefer — even if it’s just on paper.
+Challenges can crop up, however, when you’re self-employed buying a house if you’ve only been working for yourself for a short time or make less money than lenders prefer — even if it’s just on paper.
 “Self-employed individuals often take full advantage of the legal tax deductions and write-offs that are allowed by the IRS; unfortunately, this means that they often show a low net income — or even a loss — on their tax returns,” says Eric Jeanette, president of Dream Home Financing and FHA Lenders, based in Adelphia, New Jersey.
 “That can make it tougher to qualify for a mortgage.”

 Complicating matters is that the rules for self-employed applicants can vary depending on the lender or loan type.